 Your code is now ready to run.

-- Press F5 on your keyboard or from the menu bar select Run -> Run Sub/UserForm.
-You can also just click on the small Run icon in the sub-menu bar to run the macro.
+• Press F5 on your keyboard, select Run and choose Run Sub/UserForm, or click on the small Run icon in the sub-menu bar to run the macro.

-If you successfully perform all those steps above, your long string that is separated by the comma (,) will be split.
+The long string that is separated by commas (,) will be split.

-By utilizing the above macro, you can also split multiple strings into multiple columns.
-Consider the following example.
-Here, we have multiple long strings separated by comma (,) in multiple cells in a worksheet named “Strings”.
+We have multiple long strings with a comma delimiter (,) in multiple cells in a worksheet named “Strings”.

 VBA Code Explanation